HackBulgaria/Programming101/week0/simple_problems.md

 False
 ```

-## Problem 10 - Is a number balanced?
+## Problem 10 - Is number balanced?

 A number is called balanced, if we take the middle of it and the sum of the left and right parts are equal.